 On a motorcycle, you’re going to be traveling much faster.
 Even around town you’ll be hitting 50 mph or more and, on the highway, you may find yourself exceeding 85 mph.
 Your skin, bones and organs were not designed to withstand impacts at those speeds.

 Then there’s the weather.
 What if it’s kinda cold out?
-Even at, say, a 50 degree (F) ambient temperature, windchill at 55 mph is going to make it feel like it’s 25 degrees out.
-So from the kind of temperature in which you need a light sweater, to the kind of cold where you want long undies and a down jacket.
+Even at, say, a 50F ambient temperature, windchill at 55 mph is going to make it feel like it’s 25F.
+In other words: from the kind of temperature in which you might need a light sweater, to the kind of cold where you want long undies and a down jacket.
 Getting wet would compound that much further.

-Gear can even help when it’s hot by better allowing your body’s natural evaporative cooling effect to take place.
+Gear can even help when it’s hot, by better allowing your body’s natural evaporative cooling effect to take place.
 Under constant wind blast, the sweat is blown off your skin too quickly for it to have a cooling effect.
-Put on a jacket, helmet, boots, gloves and pants, however, and your body is free to cool itself as designed.
+Put on a (summer) jacket, helmet, boots, gloves and pants, however, and your body is free to cool itself as designed.

 Dirt helmets look like this.
 You wear them with goggles.
 Yes, they do protect your face, but that pronounced chin may exaggerate torsional forces in a crash.
 They'll also be noisy and unstable at highway speeds.
 Choose the right helmet for the kind of riding you plan to do.